Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Non-linear effects in the GW propagation

 This result is consistent with the corresponding one in three dimensions, where the interaction $\dM\times \dW\times \dI_{ij}$ gives rise to an ordinary tail integral at 4PN order: the coefficient of the pole in~\eqref{eq:gauge_dMij_ddim} matches the logarithmic structure of Eq.~(1.1) in~\cite{MQ4PN_jauge}.
 Moreover, we have checked the result~\eqref{eq:gauge_dMij_ddim}, as well as the vanishing of the interactions $\dM\times \dM\times \dW_{ij}$ and $\dM\times \dM\times \dY_{ij}$, by an independent method, using the techniques exposed in~\cite{MQ4PN_renorm}, to compute the \emph{difference} between the $d$-dimensional and Hadamard regularization schemes in the MPM algorithm, and adding it to the three-dimensional result of~\cite{MQ4PN_jauge}.

-As we now describe, the new pole arising in~\eqref{eq:gauge_dMij_ddim} with dimensional regularization is cancelled by another pole, which arises from an extra contribution to be added to the end result of~\cite{MQ4PN_IR}.
-When computing the equations of motions at 4PN order, the tail effect, which enters as a radiation mode in the conservative dynamics described by the Fokker action, has been implemented using the \emph{canonical} quadrupole moment $\dM_{ij}$~\cite{BBBFMc}.
-No tail contribution involving the gauge moments (in particular the interaction $\dM \times \dW$) has been considered in this calculation.
-This is correct for the equations of motion since the gauge moments result there in a physically irrelevant shift.
-Moreover, as described in~\cite{MQ4PN_IR}, this tail effect in the acceleration is taken into account in the \emph{source} mass quadrupole moment.
-However we must be careful about the consistency between the coordinate systems used in the equations of motion and the source moments, and we see that there is a ``tension'' between the coordinate systems: the tail effect in the acceleration is computed in a \emph{canonical} coordinate system, whilst the source quadrupole is defined in a \emph{generic} coordinate system, following the terminology of~\cite{MQ4PN_jauge}.
-We thus need to correct for this tension, and compute the expression of the source quadrupole moment in the canonical coordinate system rather than the generic one.
+The new pole in~\eqref{eq:gauge_dMij_ddim} arising from dimensional regularization is actually cancelled by another pole.
+This stems from an extra contribution to be added to the end result of~\cite{MQ4PN_IR}, which we will now discuss.
+Indeed, when computing the equations of motion at 4PN order, the tail effect (entering as a radiation mode in the conservative dynamics described by the Fokker action) has been implemented using the canonical quadrupole moment~$\dM_{ij}$~\cite{BBBFMc}, and is therefore valid in the associated ``canonical'' coordinate system.
+By contrast, the source quadrupole moment $\dI_{ij}$, as given in~\cite{MQ4PN_IR}, is expressed in a so-called ``generic'' coordinate system, following the terminology of~\cite{MQ4PN_jauge}.
+Note that the computation of the source quadrupole moment $\dI_{ij}$ at 4PN does not use the 4PN equations of motion.
+These two results, taken independently, are therefore perfectly correct in their respective coordinate systems.
+However, in this work, we need to take time derivatives of the source quadrupole moment, which crucially requires the 4PN equations of motion.
+This operation can only be performed if the source quadrupole moment and the equations of motion are expressed in the same coordinate system.
+We thus compute the expression of the source quadrupole moment in the canonical coordinate system rather than in the generic one.
 This is done by performing a simple coordinate change $x^\mu_\text{gen} = x^\mu_\text{can} + \zeta^\mu$, which transforms the gravitational field according to Eqs.~(3.1)--(3.3) in~\cite{MQ4PN_jauge}.
 A simple dimensional analysis shows that only the $\dM\times \dW$ interaction can enter this coordinate change at 4PN order.
 Using the methods exposed previously to calculate the contribution of a given interaction to the gauge vector, we find that

 where only $j=0$ is relevant at 4PN.
 Implementing the procedure exposed in Sec.
 II of~\cite{MQ4PN_IR} with the ``pure gauge'' metric $h^{\mu\nu}=- \partial^\mu\zeta^\nu-\partial^\nu\zeta^\mu+\eta^{\mu\nu}\partial_\lambda\zeta^\lambda$, we arrive at